 Continuous evaluations of the inspection, maintenance, and operations.

 The evaluation, or audit function, of the CAS system encompasses operational matters such as; repair scheduling, control and accountability of work forms, conformance to technical instructions pertaining to work, and other technical instructions, as well as compliance with procedural requirements.
-It also addresses the adequacy of equipment and facilities, parts stocking, protection and competency of technicians, and housekeeping.
+It also addresses the adequacy of equipment and facilities, parts stocking, protection, safety and competency of technicians, and housekeeping.

 To be effective, audits should be divorced from other functions.